EA-05-039 - Pilgrim (Entergy Nuclear Operations, Inc)

 After considering the available information, I have been authorized, after consultation with the Director, Office of Enforcement, to issue the enclosed Notice of Violation and Proposed Imposition of Civil Penalty (Notice) in the base amount of $60,000 for the Severity Level III problem.
 This action is being taken to emphasize that all licensed operators must remain alert and attentive to duty at all times, and must act appropriately when conditions adverse to quality are identified.
 You are required to respond to this letter and should follow the instructions specified in the enclosed Notice when preparing your response.
 The NRC will use your response, in part, to determine whether further enforcement action is necessary to ensure compliance with regulatory requirements.

 As an option, you may request alternative dispute resolution (ADR) with the NRC in an attempt to resolve this issue.
 ADR is a general term encompassing various techniques for resolving conflict outside of court using a neutral third party.
 The technique that the NRC has decided to employ during a pilot program which is now in effect is mediation.
-Additional information concerning the NRC's pilot program is described in the enclosed brochure (NUREG/BR-0317) and can be obtained at http://www.nrc.gov/about-nrc/regulatory/enforcement/adr.html.
+Additional information concerning the NRC's pilot program is described in the enclosed brochure (NUREG/BR-0317) and can be obtained at the Alternative Dispute Resolution in the NRC's Enforcement Program.
 The Institute on Conflict Resolution (ICR) at Cornell University has agreed to facilitate the NRC's program as an intake neutral.
 Please contact ICR at 877-733-9415 within 10 days of the date of this letter if you are interested in pursing resolution of this issue through ADR.

 Should you have any questions regarding this letter, please feel free to contact Mr. Clifford Anderson at 610-337-5227.